kubewarden/docs/src/contribution-guide/contributing.md

 ## Getting Started

-Everybody is welcome to suggest changes by submitting a pull request or report a bug/typo with the help of a GitHub issue to the [`kubewarden/docs` repository](https://github.com/kubewarden/docs).
+Everybody is welcome to suggest changes by submitting a pull request or reporting a bug/typo with the help of a GitHub issue to the [`kubewarden/docs` repository](https://github.com/kubewarden/docs).
 Knowledge of [git](https://git-scm.com/) and [GitHub](https://lab.github.com/) is
 an essential prerequisite to getting started.